jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 We pick an ideology to help us.
 Conservatism and Progressivism are the big choices.
 Both of them spread around the world on the back of the Industrial Age.
 The bent towards wealth creation of Conservatives, and the priority of wealth distribution of Progressives, causes a constant tug of war over regulations, tax rates, subsidies, and other government policies.
 However, property creation and distribution are increasingly easy with digital property.
 Digital books, manuals, paperwork, money, is so much easier to create and distribute than physical property.
 As our world becomes more virtual in the Computer Age, the old Industrial Age mentalities make less and less sense.

 But rather than rethink hundreds of years of "Left vs. Right" politics, ideologues double-down on their beliefs.
 They can't see philosophy inevitably changes with every new age.
 Instead, Left and Right blame the other for being outdated.
-Businessmen keep Conservatism interesting with constant stories of "fighting evil communists who are coming for your money!".
+Businessmen keep Conservatism interesting with constant stories of "fighting evil communists who are coming for your money!."

-In contrast, social justice warriors keep Progressivism gripping by "fighting racist fascists who want to oppress you!".
+In contrast, social justice warriors keep Progressivism gripping by "fighting racist fascists who want to oppress you!."
 Fascism and communism (thankfully) died decades ago.
 Meaning few people, if anyone, call _themselves_ fascist or communist in Western societies.
 And if no one believes in these ideologies, no political community can exist based on them.
 Left and Right ideologues keep fascism and communism alive to engage their believers.
 Fighting phantoms is excellent television.

 Entertainment is their plan.
 Left and Right want their supporters to stay as extras who hate each other.
 That's why Left and Right use phantom ideologies to call themselves useful, and "the other side" evil.
 Because neither party knows how to usher in the Computer Age.
 When Main Street askes why their commutes are so long, home payments so high, bosses so many, Left and Right ramp up their spectacle.
 CNN, Fox News, MSNBC, and the rest put that "Breaking News!" up to distract their believers for a little while longer.
 This is just like when blockbuster movies ramp up the special effects because their stories don't connect with people anymore.